airbytehq/airbyte/docs/integrations/sources/kustomer.md

 This source can sync data for the [Kustomer API](https://developer.kustomer.com/kustomer-api-docs).

-This Source Connector is based on a [Singer tap](https://github.com/singer-io/tap-kustomer).
+This Source Connector is based on airbyte low-code

 ### Output schema